akkeehfabarakathullah/akkeehfabarakathullah/README.md

 🚀 Launch my own tech startup focusing on AI-powered solutions that can change how people live and work.

-🧠 Learn continuously — stay updated with the latest trends in web development, cloud computing, and emerging tech to always be at the cutting edge.
+🧠 Learn continuously, stay updated with the latest trends in web development, cloud computing, and emerging tech to always be at the cutting edge.

 ---